waimea-cholmes2/The-Bat-Cave-200DTD-Assessment-/docs/Design.md

 Replace this text with a brief evaluation of how well you met the requirements that you defined at the start of the project, etc. Look back at the list of features / functionality you initially set and discuss how well your system has implemented each one.

-### Review of IMPLICATION NAME HERE
+### Review of Functionality

-Replace this text with brief notes showing how the implication was addressed in the final outcome.
-Accompany the notes with screenshots / other media to illustrate specific features.
+I sucessfully addressed this in my system by thouroughly checking that every single use of my sytem was functional, and there was nothing that the user could do that would lead to a failure or error in the sytem that would leave the the user with no options, or see an error message.

 ### Review of IMPLICATION NAME HERE